Sugo Crudo – No-Cook Italian Tomato Sauce

 In Italy, sugo crudo — meaning “raw sauce” — is a summertime favorite that captures the very essence of fresh, ripe tomatoes.
 Sweet, juicy tomatoes are paired with fragrant basil, garlic, and rich extra virgin olive oil for a pasta dish that’s as simple as it is unforgettable.
 Best of all, it’s ready in the time it takes to cook your pasta.

 While it’s a traditional dish often enjoyed during Ferragosto on August 15th, when families gather to celebrate the height of summer, it’s just as delicious any time you have sun-ripened tomatoes on hand.
-Light, vibrant, and bursting with flavor, it’s the perfect recipe for warm-weather dining — or for bringing a taste of summer to your table year-round
+Light, vibrant, and bursting with flavor, it’s the perfect recipe for warm-weather dining — or for bringing a taste of summer to your table year-round.

 Things to know about this Sugo Crudo – No-Cook Italian Tomato Sauce